KatTheGit/sylvan-row/assets/README.md

 The concept of stunning, of inhibiting movement and actions, is unpleasant, and requires to be approached with an uncomfortable playstyle consisting of extreme cautiousness, disfavouring dynamic combat and boldness, and excessively punishes beginners, a fragile playerbase.
 In light of this, any control character should not:
-- Cancel abilities
+- Cancel/inhibit abilities
 - Inhibit movement for long periods of time
-- Inhibit the use of an ability
-- Be annoying (subjective, will depend on player feedback)

-However, they can:
-- Modify the map (kind of a workaround  , to be done with caution)
-- Place visible damaging traps.
-- Push enemies away slightly.
-- Slow them slightly for a short period of time.

-Nevertheless, CC should still exist to an extent, as it can still be interesting.
+"Light" crowd control like small slows are tolerated.
+While CC only exists to an extent, this doesn't mean players can't be punished; it's just done in other ways (mostly through damage).
+Bad positioning might for example be punished by taking useless damage.

 ## 2.3.
 Combat Visuals and Feedback

 Absolutely everything has to be clear.
 Everything that is happening on the battlefield.
-- One sound effect for every action.
-A projectile being shot, hitting its target, flying by, someone moving, walls being placed, destroyed, an ability being available, etc...
+- Sounds have different identities depending on the type of action they represent.
+Hitting an opponent might make a "pop"-like sound, while firing your primary might make a "whoosh"-like sound, and taking damage might make a "ping"-like sound.
 - As much visual feedback as possible.
 Show every relationship.
 Confusing mechanics that are difficult to track must have feedback.
-- However, only show partial informtion about opponent ability availability.
 - One colour for each projectile type depending on team:
   - Red team, healing: Orange
+  - Blue team, heal: Green
   - Red team, damage: Red duh
-  - Blue team, heal: Green
   - Blue team, damage: Have a guess

 ## 2.4.
 Map